stefanofa/awesome/TOPICS.md

 ## perfectionist

 *   [azat-io/eslint-plugin-perfectionist](https://github.com/azat-io/eslint-plugin-perfectionist) - ☂️ ESLint plugin for sorting various data such as objects, imports, types, enums, JSX props, etc.

-## content-management

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

 ## mongodb